HamishGBrown/Square_beam_montaging/README.md

 Code for setting up, executing (in SerialEM) and pre-processing cryo-TEM montages with square and rectangular beams.

+# Setting up the coordinates for a montage

 ```
 $ python Generate_Image_shifts_for_Montage.py -h